Skilled Worker Visa Fees & Sponsor Costs 2024

 Where the Home Office alleges a sponsor has failed to meet their compliance duties, that may take enforcement action.
 Early-stage sanctions can include imposing an action plan.
 This will cost the sponsor £1,476.

-We are specialist UK immigration lawyers, with substantial experience and recognised expertise in advising employers on the sponsorship regime, and recruiting from overseas to meet their talent needs.
+We are specialist UK immigration lawyers, with substantial experience and recognised expertise in advising on the Skilled Worker visa route, including guidance to employers on the sponsorship regime, and recruiting from overseas to meet their talent needs, and to applicants on making their application.

-With in-depth insight into the sponsorship process, we can provide a full appraisal of the skilled worker visa costs and the wider implications for your organisation of sponsoring migrant workers.
+With in-depth insight into the visa application and visa sponsorship process, we can provide a full appraisal of the Skilled Worker visa costs you can expect to have to pay to support effective budget planning.
 For specialist immigration advice, contact us.

 How much does it cost to sponsor a visa UK?